OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ### Static Analysis

 Identify all the instances of random number generators and look for either custom or well-known insecure classes.
 For instance, `java.util.Random` produces an identical sequence of numbers for each given seed value; consequently, the sequence of numbers is predictable.
-Instead a well-vetted algorithm should be used that is currently considered to be strong by experts in the field, and select well-tested implementations with adequate length seeds.
+Instead a well-vetted algorithm should be chosen that is currently considered to be strong by experts in the field, and a well-tested implementations with adequate length seeds should be used.

 Identify all instances of `SecureRandom` that are not created using the default constructor.
 Specifying the seed value may reduce randomness.
 Prefer the [no-argument constructor of `SecureRandom`](https://www.securecoding.cert.org/confluence/display/java/MSC02-J.+Generate+strong+random+numbers "Generation of Strong Random Numbers") that uses the system-specified seed value to generate a 128-byte-long random number.